arx-research/libhalo/docs/api-web.md

 * `credential` - if the credential prompt method is being used in order to scan the tag (mostly on iOS/Windows);
 * `webnfc` - if the WebNFC method is used in order to scan the tag (mostly on Android);

-The application's frontend could differentiate the UI behavior depending on the `execMethod` that is being used by the library in order to provide better user experience.

 ### Return value